overduebookmarks/overdue/README.md

 | Delete | — | Delete selected items |

 ### Context Menu
-Right-click on any bookmark or folder for quick access to:
+Right-click on any bookmark for quick access to:
 - Open in New Tab / Background Tab
 - Show Containing Folder in Left or Right Panel
 - Move to Other Panel
-- Cut, Copy URL, Paste, Rename, Delete
+- Cut, Copy URL, Rename, Delete
 - Add New Folder

+Right-click on an empty area of the bookmark list:
+- Paste
+- Add New Folder
-- Select All (on empty area)
+- Select All

 For folders specifically:
 - Open All Links in Tabs / Background Tabs
 - Open in Other Panel
 - Move Folder to Right Panel
 - Cut, Copy, Paste, Rename, Delete
+- Add New Folder

 ### Status Bar
 Displays the selected bookmark's **name**, **folder path**, and **URL** at the bottom.
 Click the name directly in the status bar to rename inline.